Thinking like Amazon: Navigate Annual Vendor Negotiations

 Amazon often starts high to secure a better deal.
 Use your data to question and counter their demands.
 Emphasize what you bring to the table, like category expertise or exclusive products.

-- Ask Strategic Questions:
+- Ask strategic questions:

 Inquire about their goals, how you compare to peers, and potential opportunities.
 This can provide insights into their priorities and help you align your offerings with their expectations.

-- Handle Pressure Tactics:
+- Handle pressure tactics:

 Amazon may use tactics like blocking communication with your leadership or delaying negotiations to pressure you into agreeing.
 Stay composed, educate your team, and consider escalating issues to higher-level contacts, such as the category leader.